AN emergency call made to help a man high on acid has landed two men before Cleveland Magistrates Court.

 Sergeant Tetley said police found cannabis, scissors and drug paraphernalia on a table when they went to help the male on the couch.

 More utensils, bongs, pipes, cone pieces, containers and bowls were found in a kitchen cupboard.

 “Police spoke to the male about who owned it and if there was any more – the male pointed to the kitchen cupboard and said ‘up there’,” Sergeant Tetley said.

-The defence lawyer for Mr Jackson and Mr Scott told the court her clients were young, employed men who had not used drugs since that day.
+The defence lawyer for the pair told the court her clients were young, employed men who had not used drugs since that day.

 “Both men have indicated they smoked cannabis mainly in the past and obviously experimented and that has gone horribly wrong,” she said.